NCAA men's water polo championship: 2013

-2014 Championship
+2014

 The NCAA men's water polo championship was held December 6 and 7, 2014 at UC San Diego's Canyonview Aquatic Center, La Jolla, CA. The tournament continued with the new format by adding two more teams to play in the four-team play-in games.
 Conferences received automatic qualification were the Collegiate Water Polo Association (CWPA), the Mountain Pacific Sports Federation (MPSF), Southern California Intercollegiate Athletic Conference (SCIAC), and the Western Water Polo Association (WWPA).
 The remaining teams were selected at-large without geographical restrictions.
-They were selected by the Men’s Water Polo Committee on November 23, 2014.
+They were selected by the Men's Water Polo Committee on November 23, 2014.